canonical/k8s-snap/docs/src/howto/networking/ingress.md

 Replace `<new-default-tls-secret>` with the desired value for your Ingress configuration.

 ### Proxy Protocol

 Enabling the proxy protocol allows passing client connection information to the backend service.

-Consult the official kubernetes documentation on [proxy-protocol](https://kubernetes.io/docs/reference/networking/service-protocols/#protocol-proxy-special).
+Consult the official [Kubernetes documentation on the proxy protocol][proxy-protocol].

 Use the following command to enable the proxy protocol: